smart-on-fhir/health-cards/docs/index.md

 ## Every Health Card can be embedded in a QR Code

-Our standard representation of a Health Card ensures that every Health Cards can be embedded as a QR Code.
+Our standard representation of a Health Card ensures that every Health Cards can be embedded in a QR Code.
 When embedding a Health Card in a QR Code, the same JWS strings that appear as `.verifiableCredential[]` entries in a `.smart-health.card` file SHALL be encoded as Numerical Mode QR codes consisting of the digits 0-9 (see ["Numerical Encoding"](#numerical-encoding)).

 Ensuring Health Cards can be presented as QR Codes: